1-to-1 Laptop Program

 An important part of Altamont’s mission is to ensure that our students are 21st-century learners.
-Altamont has used and is continuing to use numerous forms of computing technology for teachers and students, including computer labs and classrooms, mobile computer and iPad carts, and a “bring your own device” approach, as well as software such as Office 365/OneNote and the Learning Management System Haiku.
-A fully integrated 1-to-1 laptop program will enhance our ability to make learning even more active by engaging students with technology such as digital inking, electronic books, and collaborative learning.
+Altamont has used and is continuing to use numerous forms of computing technology for teachers and students, including computer labs and classrooms and a “bring your own device” approach, as well as software such as Office 365/OneNote and the Learning Management System Haiku.
+A fully integrated 1-to-1 laptop program enhances our ability to make learning even more active by engaging students with technology such as digital inking, electronic books, and collaborative learning.

-Altamont teachers are already incorporating technology in the classroom through the use of SmartBoards, SmartTVs, Office 365/OneNote, Haiku, and school-owned laptops.
-Teachers in grades 5 and 6 have all received specialized training in implementing technology in the classroom through the 1-to-1 approach.
+Altamont teachers are already incorporating technology in the classroom through the use of SmartBoards, SmartTVs, Office 365/OneNote, Haiku, and school-selected laptops.
+Teachers in grades 5 through 9 have all received specialized training in implementing technology in the classroom through the 1-to-1 approach.
 As the 1-to-1 program slowly rolls out, teacher training and professional development will progress on a grade-by-grade level.

 Eddy Dunn, Director of Technology, is identifying the laptops that students will use, as well as the necessary software and protection packages, overseeing the upgrading of Altamont’s hardware and wireless systems, and coordinating laptop distribution, training, and repair.
-Rob Dominguez will assume the role of Director of Educational Technology so that he can share his expertise in the meaningful classroom incorporation of technology to support curriculum.
-Adam Frye, who is always on the lookout for ways to enrich Altamont’s effective use of technology, will continue his valuable work with Haiku.
+As Director of Educational Technology, Rob Dominguez shares his expertise in the meaningful classroom incorporation of technology to support curriculum.

-JP Hemingway and Ally Leonard will work with students and parents to properly train them on the use and care of laptops, as well as the importance of good digital citizenship and cyber security.
-Trudy Loop will ensure that Altamont is providing the necessary opportunities for professional development and training for teachers.
-Ashley Davenport will provide helpful guidance on managing screen time.
+JP Hemingway will work with students and parents to properly train them on the use and care of laptops, as well as the importance of good digital citizenship and cyber security.

 Through Office365, students have access to the full suite of Microsoft Office products both in the cloud and downloadable to their personal computers.
 This has allowed for greater communication between the faculty and their students, along with increased collaborative opportunities and the ability to store work in the cloud for anywhere, anytime access.
-All students also have Altamont email accounts and use Haiku on a daily basis.
-Network upgrades are already in process and capacity will continue to grow along with the program.
+All students also have Altamont email accounts and use Microsoft Teams and Haiku on a daily basis.
+Network upgrades have recently been completed, and capacity will continue to grow along with the program.

 Families will be required to purchase a school-determined laptop the first year of their student’s entry into the 1-to-1 program.
 This will ensure that every laptop will have the same quality and capability, so that faculty and staff will not have to troubleshoot or repair a range of devices.
 Your student may bring a laptop from home until his or her grade is rolled in to the 1-to-1 program.
 Please click here for a link to the proposed timeline for implementing the program.